google-deepmind/pg19/README.md

 # PG-19 Language Modelling Benchmark
 This repository contains the PG-19 language modeling benchmark.
-It includes a set of books extracted rom the Project Gutenberg books library [1], that were published before 1919.
+It includes a set of books extracted from the Project Gutenberg books library [1], that were published before 1919.
 It also contains metadata of book titles and publication dates.